 A social entrepreneur refers to an individual who pursues novel ideas with the potential to solve or alleviate certain community-oriented problems.
-Social entrepreneurs often are willing to take the risks associated with their venture to help address enabling positive change in society.
+Social entrepreneurs often are willing to take the risks associated with their venture to help address issues, enabling positive change in society.

 In order to understand the term social entrepreneur, we must first understand that an entrepreneur refers to someone with creative and innovative ideas who already identified a void in the marketplace and is attempting to create a solution to address the issue.
-Entrepreneurs often take a higher amount of risk, striving to bring about the success of their initiative.
+Entrepreneurs often take a higher amount of personal or financial risk, striving to bring about the success of their initiative.